nasalidesu/nasalidesu/README.md

 - 👋 Hi, I’m @nasalidesu
 - 👀 I’m interested in Big Data and inspired to be Data Analyst/Scientist one day
 - 🌱 I’m currently learning Transfer Learning, Tableu
-- 💞️ I’m having experience in project management, visualization and EDA
+- 💞️ I’m having exprience in project management, visualization and EDA
-- 📫 How to reach me email nasali.cisco@gmail.com
+- 📫 How to reach me? email nasali.cisco@gmail.com

 <!---
 nasalidesu/nasalidesu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.